 Ray is an avid writer, publishing four children’s books.
 His first book, “The Boy of Steel” was #2 on the NY Times Bestseller List, won the International Children’s Book of the Year in 2006 and is currently displayed at the National Baseball Hall of Fame in Cooperstown.
 His second book, “The Greatest Story Never Told: The Babe and Jackie” deals with the difficult subject of racism, teaching kids diversity.
 His third book, “One Last Time: Goodbye to Yankee Stadium”, reached #1 on Amazon’s Bestseller List.
-In 2012, he published his memoirs “Yankee Miracles: Life with the Boss and the Bronx Bombers” (currently in pre production for Broadway) and co-wrote a children’s holiday book with Yankees pitcher CC Sabathia.
+In 2012, he published his memoirs “Yankee Miracles: Life with the Boss and the Bronx Bombers” (currently in pre production for Broadway) and co-wrote baseballs first children’s Christmas book, “CC Clause” with Yankees pitcher CC Sabathia.
 As a film producer, Ray developed the full-length animated feature film “Henry and Me”, about a boy’s magical journey as he battles cancer, based on his children’s books.
 Voices for the animation include Richard Gere, Cyndi Lauper, Chazz Palminteri, Danny Aiello, Luis Guzman and Paul Simon.
 Ray is also the Associate Producer and co-stars in the film “Bottom of the 9th” starring Sofia Vergara and Joe Manganiello.
 Ray makes cameo appearances in the the film “Out of Order” staring Luis Guzman and Brooke Shields and also the series “Gravesend”